-The values provided for each of the alternative sites are the peak ground acceleration (PGA) values.
+Peak ground acceleration (PGA) values associated with the alternative sites are provided above.
 Thyspunt demonstrates considerably lower risk with respect to any future variations arising from the SSHAC process, which is in the process of being completed for the three alternative sites.
-Depending on the outcomes of this process, possible subsequent deviations from a standard nuclear power station design, which is more likely to be the case for the Bantamsklip and Duynefontein sites, will result in potentially significant cost and time delays to Nuclear-1 should it be authorised.
+Depending on the outcome of the process, possible subsequent deviations from a standard nuclear power station design, which is more likely to be the case for the Bantamsklip and Duynefontein sites, will result in potentially significant cost and time delays to Nuclear-1 should it be authorised.